igemnace/dotfiles/README.md

 ## Installation

-Just run `./install`.
+Just run `./install` from the repository's root directory.
 This will automatically symlink all the dotfiles in the `cfg` directory into your home directory, following the proper structure.
 Any pre-existing dotfiles are backed up (`.xinitrc` to `.xinitrc~`).

 ## Licensing